5 Predictions for WWE Raw's 25th Anniversary Special

 Drew McIntyre, The Iconic Duo or Aleister Black could all reasonably be called up at this point, but the group who would make the biggest impression is Sanity.

-Just imagine seeing Eric Young, Alexander Wolfe, Killian Dane and Nikki Cross ambush some legends like DX and leave them knocked out in the ring.
+Just imagine seeing Eric Young, Alexander Wolfe, Killian Dain and Nikki Cross ambush some legends like DX and leave them knocked out in the ring.
 It would give the stable a huge boost in popularity and exposure right away.

 A SmackDown Crossover

-Raw's anniversary is a big moment for the entire company, but half the roster is exclusive to the SmackDown brand at the moment.
+Raw's anniversary is a big moment for the entire company, but half of the roster is exclusive to the SmackDown brand at the moment.

 It wouldn't be out of the question for management to bring in a few of the bigger stars from the blue brand to give the show some memorable encounters.